uniformdev/sitecore-jss-nuxtjs-starterkit/readme.md

    UNIFORM_DATA_URL=http://your-sc-host
    ```

-   There are more environment variables available to specify - see `_defaultConfig.js` file for all default values.
+   There are more environment variables available to specify - see [`uniform.config.js`](/src/uniform.config.js) file in `/src` folder for all default values.
 Naturally, these environment variables can be tweaked according to your environment specific by corresponding entries to the `.env` file:

    ```
    UNIFORM_API_TOKEN=1234